 When fishing, if drifting bait on a cork, the cork will often stop as if it were snagged on the bottom.
 When casting an artificial, the flounder bite feels like a snag.
-As you reel the flounder in, it may feel like dead weight initially until the fish starts to battle; then hold on!
+As you reel the flounder in, it may feel like dead weight initially until the fish starts to battle.
 Using its flatness and muscle, the flounder can put up a great fight.

 They are not born with both eyes on one side of their body.
 Flounder go through a process, metamorphosis, which occurs when they go from the larval state to the juvenile state.
 The top side, where the eyes are, is dark while the bottom side is white.
 I have seen some flounder that were partially dark on the bottom, but it’s rare.
-One thing is for sure – few people do not know how delicious the flounder is; it is widely sought commercially and highly valuable.
+One thing is for sure – flounder tastes great and is widely sought commercially.

 The weather has cooled and so has the water, offering better clarity.
-November through January is a great season for artificial baits such as the soft plastic Gulp variety and the screwtail and paddle tail plastic jigs.
+November through January is a great season for artificial baits.
+The soft plastic Gulp variety and the screwtail and paddle tail plastic jigs are a good choice.
 There should be an abundance of speckled trout and redfish around and if you are lucky, that snag may be a bonus flounder!